|

 Holmberg L., Bill-Axelson A., Helgesen F., Salo J.O., Folmerz P., Haggman M., et al.

 Physicians studied 695 radical prostatectomy patients with clinically localized prostate cancer.
-They focused on men 65 and over, following up their prostate removal after 6.2 years.
+They focused on men ages 65 and over, following up their prostate removal after 6.2 years.
 The majority of prostatectomy patients had a Gleason score of 5 or 6.
 Only about 5% were diagnosed by a PSA (prostate specific antigen) test, while more than one third were diagnosed due to recognizable symptoms.
 After 8 years only 7% of patients developed metastases.
 Adjusting for age, Gleason score, and stage, the relative rate of death from prostate cancer remained at 0.45.

 “Treatment Options for Prostate Cancer: Evaluating the Evidence”